List of Iowa state parks

 This is a list of 63 state parks and recreation areas in Iowa.
 These state parks of the U.S. state of Iowa can be split into two groups based on management.
-The first group are those state parks managed by the Iowa Department of Natural Resources.
+The first group are those state parks managed by the Iowa Department of Natural Resources (Iowa DNR).
 The second group are those state parks managed by the county in which they are found.